ezEngine/docs-src/pages/docs/custom-code/visual-script/visual-script-class-asset.md

 While event handlers react to messages, the script can also *send messages* to other objects.
 Messages can be sent directly to a component, or to a game object, in which case they may be broadcast to all components on that object, or even to the whole sub-tree of objects and components.
 If the `Send Mode` is set to *Event*, however, they are delivered not downwards in the hierarchy, but *upwards* along the parent chain of the target object, to the closest component that handles this type of message.
 See [this chapter](../../runtime/world/world-messaging.md#event-messages) for details.

+### Physics

+Various functions to use the physics engine.

+### Prefabs

+Utility functions to spawn prefabs.

 ### Property

 For reading and writing component properties.

+### Quat

+Utility functions for working with quaternions.

+### Sound

+Functions for playing sounds.

+### Spatial

+The spatial system allows to find nearby objects.
+Contrary to using the physics engine for this, the spatial system is typically used to find tagged objects (see [Marker Component](../../gameplay/marker-component.md)).
+This is often useful for game logic.
+For example, an NPC may want to find the closest health-pack, so it would use the spatial system to search for objects that use a health-pack marker.

 ### StateMachineInstance and StateMachineState